taskany-inc/general/README.md

-# general
+# Taskany General

-General issues across Taskany projects
+General issues across Taskany projects.
+The is no code.
+Issues only.